 The PhD programme allows postgraduate research students to explore a specific area of their own choosing overseen by a supervisory team culminating in a large-scale thesis, leading to a University of London PhD.

-In addition to the subject-specific training obtained within the students’ home department, we also place great emphasis on transferable skills training provided by the Generic Skills Programme.
+In addition to the subject-specific training obtained within the students’ home department, we also place great emphasis on transferable skills training provided by the Researcher Development Programme.